Comment on page

-Some norms you'll see here in the handbook:
+Some norms you'll see here in the Handbook:

+It's Day 1 at Mattermost.
+We're a growing company and growing open source project out to support the massive transformation underway as open source software unlocks the massive potential of people and teams around the world.
 As an open source company we like to share early.
 Sharing ideas early gets us feedback sooner, so we can iterate faster, so we can better results.

 When a section of the handbook is at less than the 50% draft stage you should see it labeled in the page description with the % draft status.
 When a section doesn't have a % draft status, assume it's over the 50% draft stage.

 We believe this system has two key benefits:

-Be more open to feedback and iteration - Having something published publicly can make it seem overly "final".
+- 1.Be more open to feedback and iteration: Having something published publicly can make it seem overly "final".
 By having pages in our handbook at 1% and 50% we make it easier to go through feedback and iteration cycles.

-Engage more non-technical people in the discussion - In the past, we have done reviews largely in GitHub pull requests, which is friendly and familiar for technical team members, but more difficult for others.
+- 2.Engage more non-technical people in the discussion: In the past, we've done reviews largely in GitHub pull requests, which is friendly and familiar for technical team members, but more difficult for others.
 Sharing 1% and 50% drafts in the public for feedback makes our process more inclusive.

 There are trade-offs as well: There may be confusion among people who haven't been onboarded into the 1%, 50% draft concept.
-People who are not comfortable with the level of early sharing may feel upset.
+People who aren't comfortable with the level of early sharing may feel upset.
 For these reasons, this page itself is only a 10% draft, so opinions can be expressed and discussed.

-That begins the cycle of feedback and iteration.
+- 1.You can create an issue in the Handbook repository.
+Select New issue, and provide as much detail as possible in the issue.
+Screenshots and links are also welcome.
+Choose Submit new issue.
+The Handbook channel receives a notification and this begins the cycle of feedback and iteration.
 While not all feedback will result in an update to the handbook, we definitely want to hear everyone's opinion.